-Washington University School of Medicine and Barnes-Jewish Hospital share a long tradition of excellence in musculoskeletal research and patient care.
+Washington University School of Medicine in St. Louis and Barnes-Jewish Hospital share a long tradition of excellence in musculoskeletal research and patient care.

-The Division of Bone and Mineral Diseases has its roots in the former Jewish Hospital of St. Louis, where the foresight, leadership and pioneering work of the late Dr. Louis V. Avioli, one of the founding fathers of the field of bone and mineral diseases, laid the foundation of a unique, world-class center for research, training and patient care dedicated to disorders of mineral and skeletal homeostasis.
+The Division of Bone and Mineral Diseases has its roots in the former Jewish Hospital of St. Louis, where the foresight, leadership, and pioneering work of the late Louis V. Avioli, MD, one of the founding fathers of the field of bone and mineral diseases, laid the foundation of a unique, world-class center for research, training, and patient care dedicated to disorders of mineral and skeletal homeostasis.

-A graduate of Princeton and Yale Universities, Dr. Avioli came to St. Louis in 1966, to lead the Division of Endocrinology at Jewish Hospital, a smaller teaching facility compared to its “sister” Barnes Hospital.
+A graduate of Princeton and Yale Universities, Avioli came to St. Louis in 1966 to lead the Division of Endocrinology at Jewish Hospital, a smaller teaching facility compared to its “sister” Barnes Hospital.